-Likely future developments in the operations of the Group are the progression of the Spinifex Ridge molybdenum project and White Range copper project.
+Likely future developments in the operations of the Group are the progression of the Spinifex Ridge molybdenum project.

 ENVIRONMENTAL REGULATION AND PERFORMANCE

 The Group is subject to significant environmental regulation in respect to its exploration and development activities.

 The Group aims to ensure the appropriate standard of environmental care is achieved, and in doing so, that it is aware of and complies with all environmental legislation.
 The Directors of the Group are not aware of any breach of environmental legislation for the period under review.